damphyr/gaudi/doc/EXTENDING.md

 ##Integrating custom code

-The simplest way to get Gaudi code and your custom code together is to put them side by side in a directory:
+The simplest way to get Gaudi code and your custom code together is to put them side by side in a directory.
+To make it even easier, Gaudi expects a custom/ directory and integrates it in it's load sequence.
+So you only need to drop the code in the appropriate place:

 lib/
   |-gaudi/
   |-custom/
+      |-helpers/
+      |-tasks/
+      |-rules/
   |-gaudi.rb

+Don't mix tasks and helpers the load sequence ensures that all code in the helpers/ directory is available before loading any tasks

+##Rakefiles

 You only need one rakefile at the root of your repository (assuming a standard directory structure.
 See [CONVENTIONS.md](CONVENTIONS.md) for details)